Nadeschda Gernet: Life and career

 After defending her master's thesis and obtaining her degree with outstanding results from Moscow University, Gernet began her teaching career at the Saint Petersburg State University where she taught until 1929.
 Her curriculum focused on educating female students in the Women's Higher Courses.
 Soon after, she began teaching at the Leningrad Polytechnic Institute.
-On January 1, 1943, Gernet died in St. Petersburg during the blockades of the Siege of Leningrad and was buried in the Smolensky Lutheran Cemetery.
+On January 1, 1943, Gernet died in Leningrad (now St. Petersburg) during the blockades of the Siege of Leningrad and was buried in the Smolensky Lutheran Cemetery.

 Gernet's publications raised new discussions, and her work encouraged further development in the calculus of variations.